sanic-org/sanic/README.rst

 On top of being Flask-like, Sanic supports async request handlers.
 This means you can use the new shiny async/await syntax from Python 3.5, making your code non-blocking and speedy.

 Sanic is developed `on GitHub <https://github.com/huge-success/sanic/>`_.
+We also have `a community discussion board <https://community.sanicframework.org/>`_.
 Contributions are welcome!

 If you have a project that utilizes Sanic make sure to comment on the `issue <https://github.com/huge-success/sanic/issues/396>`_ that we use to track those projects!